mrethana/news_bias_final/README.md

 ![alt text](https://github.com/mrethana/news_bias_final/blob/master/Screenshots/sources.png?raw=True)

 The above graph shows the subjectivity across every source in my corpus.
-Breitbart has the highest average subjectivity which also makes sense to me.
+Breitbart has the highest average subjectivity which intuitively makes sense, but my next steps will be digging into these articles to confirm

-### Conclusions and Next Steps
+### Next Steps

+1. Dig deeper into each news source's articles about Donald Trump and try to gain context around the percent subjectivity.
+Need to confirm how often the sentences classified as subjective are actually subjective.

+2. Try to find the parts of speech most often used in the most subjective articles

 ### Right, left, center classification process